-Sometimes it doesn’t matter what is going on in your life, no matter how busy you are and how many friends you have, sometimes you feel alone (we talk about getting sad here).
-I consider myself to be incredibly lucky to have an amazing network of friends and family supporting me (shout-out here to the best!), and even my blog partner is an amazingly supportive addition to my life.
-However, there are some days where I just feel so lost and alone.
+Feeling alone isn’t the same as getting sad (something we talk about in this post).
+Sometimes it doesn’t matter what is going on in your life, no matter how busy you are and how many friends you have, sometimes you feel alone.
+Overall, I consider myself to be incredibly lucky to have an amazing network of friends and family supporting me.
+However, there are still some days where I just feel alone and they can be incredibly hard.

-It used to feel scary when I felt so overwhelming alone that I wanted to cry, now I am trying to accept that it is part of life and figure out how I can deal with it/make my life better for me.
+It used to feel scary when I felt so alone that I wanted to cry.
+Now I am trying to accept that it is part of life and figure out how I can deal with it/make my life better for me.

 What about you?
 Have you ever felt alone in a new place or even at home?
 How do you deal with it?